 I have had a varied, artsy life and some would say I’m still bohemian.
 I graduated in photography (Visual Communications) and was about to come full circle.
 I bought a digital camera, went to Ireland and took some fun photos.
 I was still learning the camera but began to think that I should see about getting the better ones into some stock photo places.
 And then, four months after I bought the camera, my place was broken into and camera stolen.
-Alas.
+I have a new camera and am still taking photos and starting to explore possibilities with the images.

 I also later graduated with a degree in Creative Writing.
 That’s two BFAs; maybe I can trade them in for a Masters.
-Should I ever go back to school it’s as likely I’ll go for a religious studies masters or anthropology.
+Should I ever go back to school it’s as likely I’ll go for a religious studies masters or anthropology as one in writing.
 There is a lot of interesting stuff out there and not enough time to take it all.

 I have a strong sculptural design aspect.
 My ex was a cold-glass artist and I became more involved in the glass arts.
 I loved glassblowing but really couldn’t afford to continue there.
 I did make this giant slug out of broken pieces of glass and had it coming out of a old wooden box.
 It was titled, “It Came From the Glass Studio” and was actually juried into an art show at the Vancouver Public Library.
 I never took a picture of it–stupid me, and I gave it to a different ex-boyfriend.
 I’m sure it’s moldered back to its original form by now.